Genetic Cancer Counseling and Testing

-After a complete review of your family and medical history, the consult team will discuss:
+After a complete review of your family and health history, the consult team will discuss:

-- The types of genetic tests available for certain cancers.
+- The types of genetic tests we have for certain cancers.

-- The risks, benefits, and limitations of cancer genetic testing.
+- The pros, cons, and limits of cancer genetic testing.

 - Cancer screening tests and how often you should have them.